My high-end amplifier has failed, how much will repairs cost?

 6. Checking, adjustment and calibration

 Steps 1 to 3 comprise the assessment phase and generally have to be completed before a cost estimate can be offered.
-All steps require hands-on work with the equipment.
+All steps require hands-on work with the equipment, and other issues may become evident once work has commenced.
+This is why reputable repairers typically provide cost estimates rather than quotes.

 Pretenders

 So, why would anyone pretend to know what’s wrong and how much a repair will cost without first inspecting and testing the equipment in question?
-There’s a very simple answer to this: Because they need the business, and they’re prepared to take risks and mislead people to secure it.
+Simple: Because they need the business, and they’re prepared to take risks and mislead people to secure it.
+One must then logically ask what that says about such a business.

-I could never have guessed what was wrong and the hidden last fault with this Krell KSA-100S I repaired, for example.
-Similarly, an Accuphase E-303 that I repaired contained five unrelated, unguessable faults.
-One of the worst pretenders destroyed this beautiful Gryphon DM-100 class-A amplifier.
+I could never have guessed what was wrong with this Krell KSA-100S I repaired, for example.
+Similarly, an Accuphase E-303 that I repaired contained five unrelated, unpredictable faults.
+One of the worst offenders destroyed this beautiful Gryphon DM-100 class A amplifier, a tragic result, caused by ignorance, lack of skill and that desperation for work I mentioned, combined with ‘conning’ the owner into believing that business was a safe bet.

 More…